 - Toxin: Strong against regular flesh.
 Weak to robots.
 Can cause a poison effect.

-But that’s not all.
+But even that’s not all.
 If you equip multiple, different elemental mods on a single item they will combine into different damage types.
 Which brings us to…

 Secondary Elemental Damage